 Annie Holt identifies the roots of contemporary Euro-American practices of costume design, in which costumes are an integrated part of the dramaturgy rather than a reflection of an individual performer’s taste or status.
 She argues that in the period 1820–1920, as part of the larger project of modernism across the artistic and cultural field, the functions of "clothing" and "costume" diverged.
 Onstage apparel took on a more specific semiotic task, acting as a fresh channel for the flow of information between the performer, the literary text, and the spectator.

 Modernizing Costume Design traces how five kinds of artists – directors, performers, writers, couturiers, and painters – made key contributions to this new model of costume design.
 Holt shows that by 1920, costume design shifted in status from craft to art.

 Chapter 2 - Material Truths: directors, historicism, and Shakespearean designs

 Chapter 3 - Frocks and Fictions: actresses, personae, and costume design

 Chapter 4 - Writing the Modern Body: the queerness of costume stage directions

 Chapter 5 - Life Imitates Art: couture, costumes, and commercialism

 Chapter 6 - Body as Art(ifact) or Machine: visual artists design for the Ballets Russes

 Chapter 7 - Postlude: designing modernism

-Annie Holt is Assistant Professor at the Department of Philosophy and Humanities, University of Central Oklahoma, USA.
+Annie Holt is Assistant Professor in the Department of Humanities and Philosophy, University of Central Oklahoma, USA.
 Her research focuses on costume design and embodiment, including articles in Studies in Costume and Performance, Theatre and Performance Design, and Mime Journal.